valu-digital/valuso/README.md

-valuso
+ValuSo
 ======

-Service layer for Zend Framework 2
+ValuSo is a Zend Framework 2 module for service oriented application architecture.